F3N215/Express-Note-Taking-App/README.md

 # Initial Work & Study 💻
 * Searched through previous classes, online tutorials, and studied proper syntax for back end/front end merging
 * Scheduled regular meetings with my mentor & tutor
-* Reviewed online videos to for Heroku deployment troubleshooting
+* Reviewed online videos for Heroku deployment troubleshooting
 * Reviewed previous class sessions and activities for Express

 -----
 ## How to Install 📝
 * Clone this repository from GitHub, or retrieve a downloaded .zip folder from this repository
 * Open this repository in any source code editor, VS Code is preferred
-* Using your terminal, install express and uniqid to ensure the cloned version works
+* Using your terminal, install 'express' and 'uniqid' to ensure the cloned version works

 -----
 ## Screenshots 📸